Founded Semantics and Constraint Semantics of Logic Rules

-\myparag{Correspondence to prior semantics, more on motivation} Table~\ref{tab-summary} summarizes corresponding declarations for different assumptions under prior semantics; formal definitions and proofs for these and for additional relationships appear in the following sections.
-Founded semantics and constraint semantics allow additional combinations of declarations than those in the table.
+\item Among combinations of \T and \F values for assertions with \UD values in WFS, removing each combination that has self-false assertions that are not already \F in that combination yields SMS. \end{itemize} \myparag{Correspondence to prior semantics, more on motivation} Table~\ref{tab-summary} summarizes corresponding declarations that capture different assumptions under prior semantics; formal definitions and proofs for these and for additional relationships appear in the following sections.
+Note that founded semantics and constraint semantics allow additional combinations of declarations besides those in the table, because different predicates can have different declarations; founded semantics and constraint semantics are exponentially more expressive in this sense.

-Some observations from the table may help one better understand founded semantics and constraint semantics. \begin{itemize}
+Some observations from Table~\ref{tab-summary} may help one better understand founded semantics and constraint semantics. \begin{itemize}

-\item The top 4 wide rows cover all combinations of allowed declarations (for all predicates).
+\item The\lfcssub{} 4 wide rows cover all combinations of allowed declarations (if all predicates have the same declarations).

 \item Wide row 1 is a special case of wide row 4, because being \cert implies being complete and closed.
 So one could prefer to use only the latter two choices and omit the first choice.
 However, being \cert is uniquely important, both for conceptual simplicity and practical efficiency: